secnate/ProfessOrNot/README.md

 ## ProfessOrNot

 A better rate my professor that uses personality tests and heuristics to recommend classes based on your learning styles and preferences.
-While currently not live, it originally could be at https://www.professornot.com.
+While currently not live, it originally could be found at https://www.professornot.com.

 This was the Capstone Design project for the University of South Carolina Computer Science/Computer Engineering program for all team members during the Fall 2019 and Spring 2020 semesters